genieacs/genieacs/docs/api-reference.rst

 Tasks
 -----

-Find the different availabe tasks and their object structure.
+Find the different available tasks and their object structure.

 ``getParameterValues``
 ~~~~~~~~~~~~~~~~~~~~~~